 If we do not accurately forecast sales levels in each market for product launches or ongoing product sales, obtain sufficient ingredients, components or packaging, or produce a sufficient supply to meet demand, we may incur higher expedited shipping costs and we may temporarily run out of stock of certain products, which could negatively impact the enthusiasm of our sales force and consumers.
 Conversely, if demand does not meet our expectations for a product launch or ongoing product sales or if we change our planned launch strategies or initiatives, we could incur inventory write-downs.
-For example, during the third quarter of 2023, we made the strategic decision to re-balance and narrow our product portfolio, which resulted in an incremental \$65.7 million inventory write-off.
-Each of these issues has impacted us in the past, and they could again occur with our ongoing or future product offerings.
-If we fail to effectively forecast product demand in the product launch process or for ongoing product sales, our reputation and profitability also could be negatively impacted.
+Each of these issues has impacted us in the past, and they could again occur with our ongoing product launches.
+If we fail to effectively forecast product demand in the product launch process or for ongoing product sales, our reputation and profitability could be negatively impacted.

-If we are unable to effectively manage our growth in certain markets, our business and operations could be harmed.
+If we are unable to effectively manage our growth in certain markets, our operations could be harmed.

 At times, we can experience significant growth in one or more of our markets.
-For example, during 2020 we experienced significant growth in some of the markets in the Americas and Europe.
+For example, during 2020 we experienced significant growth in some of the markets in our Americas and EMEA segments.
 Growth can strain our ability to effectively manage our operations, as it requires us to expand our management team, labor force, technology bandwidth and capabilities, and manufacturing operations.
 Insufficient management execution to support growth could result in, among other things, product delays or shortages, decreases in product quality, service level challenges, operating mistakes and errors, inadequate customer service, inappropriate claims or promotions by our sales force, and governmental inquires and investigations, all of which could harm our revenue and ability to generate sustained growth and result in unanticipated expenses.
 In addition, we need to continue to attract and develop qualified management personnel to sustain growth.
 If we are not able to successfully retain existing personnel and identify, hire and integrate new personnel, our business and growth prospects could be harmed.